oribit/mosquitto_pyauth/README.md

 * `plugin_cleanup()`: called on plugin cleanup with no arguments

-* `unpwd_check(username, password)`: return `True` if given username and password pair is allowed to log in
+* `unpwd_check(username, password)`: return `True` if given username and password pair is allowed to log in.
+It's called every time a message is published and only one time when the subscriptor subscribes.

 * `acl_check(clientid, username, topic, access)`: return `True` if given user is allowed to subscribe (`access =